-Tahoe Onstage is dedicated to the coverage and support of live entertainment at Lake Tahoe, Reno, Carson Valley and the Sierra Foothills.
+Tahoe Onstage is dedicated to the coverage and support of live entertainment at Lake Tahoe, Truckee Reno, Carson Valley and beyond, Listening to Artists and Their Music.
+You can reach us at (530) 600-0908.

-Tim Parsons worked a half-dozen newspapers in a 29-year career, serving the last seven as the editor of the weekly entertainment magazine Lake Tahoe Action.
-Among Parsons’ numerous professional honors are an American Press Institute scholarship, 2012 Best Entertainment Writing from the Nevada Press Association and 2011 Keeping the Blues Alive award for Journalism from the International Blues Foundation.
+Publisher Tim Parsons worked a half-dozen newspapers in a 29-year career, serving the last seven as the editor of the weekly entertainment magazine Lake Tahoe Action.
+Among Parsons’ professional honors are an American Press Institute scholarship, Best Entertainment Writing from the Nevada Press Association and Keeping the Blues Alive award for Journalism from the International Blues Foundation.

 Writer Spencer Kilpatrick graduated from the University of Nevada, Reno with a degree in English.
 He hates the Lakers and his top three emcees are Blu, Earl Sweatshirt and Nas.